runekaagaard/django-hypergen/README.rst

 =================

 - Every frontend change on the frontend requires a call to the server
 - Python templating is not for everyone.
-Using Django templates is possible but not as polished yet
+Using Django templates is possible but still in alpha
+- Not realtime yet, so the server can only push data back when it receives a request

 Developing
 ==========